 Code of Conduct

-A code of conduct plays a key role in demonstrating the government’s commitment to the highest levels of integrity and accountability, whether you work in a State government department, local council, government-owned corporation or university.
+A code of conduct plays a key role in demonstrating the government’s commitment to the highest levels of integrity and accountability, whether you work in a Queensland government department, local council or university.

 A code of conduct reflects the principles and values underlying good public administration for the public sector and should identify consistent standards of conduct for all employees.
 It is designed to provide a framework for ethical culture within the sector.

 A code of conduct is aspirational and clarifies for the public what they, and we, as employees of the Queensland public sector, expect of ourselves, our colleagues and our organisation.

 The Public Sector Ethics Act 1994 (PSEA) outlines the ethical obligations of employees within the Queensland Public Sector.
 The PSEA provides four (4) ethics principles for the public sector:

 - integrity and impartiality